4 people killed in wrong-way crash on San Francisco highway

 SAN FRANCISCO (AP) — Authorities say four people were killed in a wrong-way crash on a San Francisco highway.

-The California Highway Patrol says the collision occurred Thursday at about 12:30 a.m., just minutes after people started calling authorities to report a Volkswagen sedan driving south in the northbound lanes of Highway 101.
+The California Highway Patrol says the collision happened Thursday about 12:30 a.m., just minutes after people started calling authorities to report a Volkswagen sedan driving south in the northbound lanes of Highway 101.

-CHP spokesman Bert Diaz tells the San Francisco Chronicle a woman in her 30s was driving the Volkswagen that crashed head-on against a taxi carrying a man and a woman.
-All four died at the scene.
+Highway Patrol spokesman Bert Diaz tells the San Francisco Chronicle a woman in her 30s was driving a Volkswagen that crashed head-on into a taxi with two passengers.
+Both drivers and the passengers in the taxi died at the scene.

-All lanes of northbound 101 closed for nearly seven hours and reopened at about 7 a.m.
+All lanes of northbound U.S. 101 were closed for nearly seven hours and reopened around 7 a.m.

 The identities of those killed have not been released pending their formal identification by the coroner’s office.